WordPress/gutenberg/docs/reference-guides/richtext.md

 If you'd still like to use RichText, you can eliminate all of the formatting options by specifying the `withoutInteractiveFormatting` property.

-If you want to limit the formats allowed, you can specify using `allowedFormats` property in your code, [see component documentation](https://github.com/WordPress/gutenberg/blob/HEAD/packages/block-editor/src/components/rich-text/README.md#allowedformats-array) for details.
+If you want to limit the formats allowed, you can specify using `allowedFormats` property in your code, see the example above or [the component documentation](https://github.com/WordPress/gutenberg/blob/HEAD/packages/block-editor/src/components/rich-text/README.md#allowedformats-array) for details.

 ### Disable Specific Format Types in Editor